Polsat: 2000–2006

 Polsat moved to its current premises, an actual skyscraper built by Wojciech Kluk, in 2000.
 In May that year, Muñeca brava aired on the channel, leading to a successful visit of lead actress Natalia Oreiro to Warsaw, attracting fans to receive an autograph.
 In September it premiered an adaptation of the Danish Hugo format and the sitcom Adam i Ewa, with 187 episodes.
 On 29 December 2000 it broadcast Home Alone for the first time, becoming a cult classic in Poland in the coming years.

 In March 2001, the network premiered Dwa światy (Two Worlds), among the first Polish reality shows.
 Polsat moved to its current facility in 2002, at a skyscraper with a heliport on top, a dream from Na każdy temat that came into fruition.
 Idol, the local adaptation of Pop Idol, premiered in March.
 The channel started its own music festival in Sopot (TOPtrendy) in 2003.

 On October 11, 2004, Informacje was replaced by the current Wydarzenia.
 In December, the network started airing Mikołajkowy Blok Reklamowy (Santa Claus's Commercial Break), similar to TVP1's Reklama Dzieciom, at Christmas.
 The proceeds of the advertisements seen in the break are handed over to treatment and rehabilitation of children.

 2006-2021

 On February 27, 2006, Polsat introduced a new identity developed by German company Velvet.
 The network held the first of its annual New Year's specials with its celebrities at the end of 2006, in Kraków, surpassing TVP2's equivalent, which was held that year in Wrocław.
-The main channel started airing Formula 1 races in 2007 at a time where Robert Kubica was competing.
+The main channel started airing Formula 1 races in 2007 at a time when Robert Kubica was competing.
 That same year, Polsat bought its own HD broadcasting van and started converting its channels to high definition, starting with Polsat Sport; the main channel did so at the time of UEFA Euro 2008, coinciding with the launch of Polsat News and the simultaneous relaunch of Wydarzenia.
 In 2009, the Polish version of The Moment of Truth premiered.